Microsoft/azure-docs.pt-pt/articles/asc-for-iot/security-agent-architecture.md

 ---
-title: Noções básicas sobre o Centro de segurança do Azure para a arquitetura de agente de segurança de IoT pré-visualização | Documentos da Microsoft
+title: Entendendo a central de segurança do Azure para a arquitetura do agente de segurança de IoT | Microsoft Docs
-description: Compreenda a arquitetura de agente de segurança para os agentes utilizados no Centro de segurança do Azure para o serviço de IoT.
+description: Entenda a arquitetura do agente de segurança para os agentes usados na central de segurança do Azure para o serviço de IoT.
 services: asc-for-iot
 ms.service: asc-for-iot
 documentationcenter: na